StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Introduction

 To close this gap, we introduce \ours{}, the first benchmark for \textbf{gaze-guided streaming video understanding}.
 As shown in \Cref{fig:tasks}, \ours{} provides a unified suite of gaze-conditioned tasks spanning \textit{past}, \textit{present}, and \textit{proactive} reasoning, enabling comprehensive evaluation of how well MLLMs use gaze for temporal understanding and future prediction.
 Solving these tasks requires models to interpret gaze online, follow shifting attention over time, and infer intention using only past and currently observed frames, mirroring the constraints faced by real streaming agents.

 To construct \ours{}, we develop a semi-automatic gaze-guided data generation pipeline that aligns gaze trajectories with egocentric videos and converts them into temporally grounded QA pairs.
 We first detect stable gaze moments (\ie, fixations) throughout each video and extract objects within the corresponding gaze regions using region-specific visual prompting.
-Next, we capture the temporal dynamics of gaze (\ie, scanpaths) to model how a user's attention shifts across spatial regions over time.
+Next, we model the temporal dynamics of gaze by constructing \textit{scanpaths}, defined as ordered sequences of fixated objects over time.
+These scanpaths capture how user attention shifts across objects and are used to identify relevant and irrelevant objects when forming gaze-conditioned queries.
 Building on these signals, we automatically generate past, present, and proactive streaming tasks using an LLM, followed by human verification for quality assurance.

-Across all \ours{} tasks, we observe substantial performance gaps between state-of-the-art MLLMs (e.g., GPT-4o, InternVL-3.5) and both human performance and specialized streaming video understanding models.
+Across all \ours{} tasks, we observe substantial performance gaps between state-of-the-art MLLMs (e.g., GPT-4o~\cite{openai2024gpt4technicalreport}, InternVL-3.5~\cite{wang2025internvl3}) and both human performance and specialized streaming video understanding models.
 In particular, current MLLMs struggle to leverage gaze signals for temporal reasoning and proactive inference, revealing fundamental limitations in gaze-conditioned understanding.
 We further conduct detailed analyses of gaze-prompting strategies, gaze-based reasoning behaviors, and task-specific proactive responses on \ours{}.
 Together, these evaluations position \ours{} as the first comprehensive testbed for assessing gaze-driven causal reasoning and proactive prediction in streaming video scenarios.

 Our contributions are threefold: \begin{itemize} \item We propose the first gaze-guided data construction pipeline that integrates gaze trajectories with egocentric video to produce spatio-temporally aligned, gaze-guided QA pairs.
 Our pipeline models full \textit{scanpath} dynamics, tracking how attention evolves over time and how new objects enter the FOV through ego-motion, enabling truly streaming, temporally grounded supervision that static gaze–based pipelines cannot provide.